India Gambling Regulation

 Sports Betting Regulations in India

-In India, wagering on horse races is also considered a game of skill since it involves evaluating the form of the jockeys and horses, among other variables.
-There is no specific regulatory body that governs horse race betting but operators might require a license from the states’ relevant turf clubs.
+In India, wagering on horse races is also considered a game of skill because it requires evaluating the form of the jockeys, horses, and other variables.
+There is no specific regulatory body that governs horse-race betting, but operators may need a license from the respective state turf clubs.
 The laws in most Indian states exempt wagering on horse races from the definition of gambling under the Horse Racing Exemption.

 Indian Turf Clubs and Sports Betting Regulation